Art Flick, Catskill Legend – A Remembrance of His Life and Times by Roger Keckeissen, Published 2014 by Clark City Press, 197 pages with photos.

 This book bears out that fact and offers insights into what fishing at the time was like, the challenges it faced and the people who were involved.
 It also speaks to the conservation story that evolved and the history of the eastern mountains, the effect of the depression and the war, even the spinning rod.

-I suggest you read all of his books but start with this one so you will know where the others came from.
+I suggest you read all of his books but start with this one so you will know where the others came from if you can find it as it may be out of print.

 When I first got into trout fishing I bought his “New Streamside Guide to Naturals and Their Imitations” which was published in 1969.
 (The original Streamside Guide came out in 1947.)